Te Herenga Waka University Press: History

 In 2019, Victoria University adopted the Māori name Te Herenga Waka ("the mooring place of canoes"), which previously just referred to the university marae.
-To align with the university's name, the press changed its name as of 1 January 2022 to Te Herenga Waka University Press.
+The press changed its name as of 1 January 2022 to Te Herenga Waka University Press.
 It adopted a new logo, designed by Philip Kelly and Rangi Kipa, which uses the initials THW to evoke a whare whakairo (carved meeting house).

 Publications

 THWUP is a scholarly publisher specialising in New Zealand history and public affairs.
 It is also a significant publisher of New Zealand literary fiction and poetry.
-Its highlights include the novel The Luminaries by Eleanor Catton (2013 Man Booker Prize winner), Elizabeth Knox's The Absolute Book, poet Hera Lindsay Bird's bestselling debut Hera Lindsay Bird, and the poet Tayi Tibble.
+Works include the novel The Luminaries by Eleanor Catton (2013 Man Booker Prize winner), Elizabeth Knox's The Absolute Book, poet Hera Lindsay Bird's debut Hera Lindsay Bird, and the works of poet Tayi Tibble.
 It has a backlist of over 400 books in print, and issues 32 new titles a year on average.

-THWUP publishes vital work in New Zealand history.
-The history list, particularly social history, is viewed in broad, culturally diverse, and interdisciplinary terms, embracing studies of New Zealand's past and present and how these may shape the future.
+Books on Māori topics include collections of writings in Māori by Hirini Moko Mead and Āpirana Ngata, as well as Joan Metge's books on contemporary Māori society and cross-cultural communication.

-Books on Māori topics include important collections of writings in Māori by major figures such as Hirini Moko Mead and Āpirana Ngata, as well as Dame Joan Metge's widely read books on contemporary Māori society and cross-cultural communication.
+Relationship with the university

-The press receives funding from Victoria University, which publisher Fergus Barrowman notes is extremely useful: "If we were independent with no funds at all it would be extremely hard.
-I don't know how some of New Zealand's independent publishers manage to do the books they do.
-University support is crucial for us.
-One of the great things is we can take commercial risks, like first books and short stories."
+The press receives funding from Victoria University.
+Barrowman has noted that this is crucial for the press and enables it to "take commercial risks, like first books and short stories".